jordan ‘98.

 right in front of you,

-like you’re too young to know.
+like you’re too young to notice.

 kids do too—